Skip to content

 • 8

-πŸ“Š Best Companies by Senior Situation
+πŸ“Š Best Companies for Seniors Over 70 β€” By Situation

-πŸ’° Cheapest Full Coverage
+πŸ’° Cheapest Full Coverage (Non-Military)

 Travelers

-πŸ“ Low-Mileage Retirees
+πŸ“ Best for Low-Mileage Retirees

 Nationwide SmartMiles

-RENEWAL INCREASE Β· ACT NOW
+RENEWAL INCREASE Β· IMMEDIATE ACTIONS

-πŸ” Compare now: thezebra.com β€” 120+ real quotes, no phone needed πŸ“ž Call insurer: ask them to match your competing quote before switching πŸŽ“ Claim: mature driver discount β€” 5–20% in most states ⚠️ Never let coverage lapse between policies β€” surcharge raises your rate
+πŸ” Compare now: thezebra.com β€” free, no phone required πŸ“ž Call insurer: ask them to match your lowest quote πŸŽ“ Request mature driver discount β€” 5–15% off in most states ⚠️ Never cancel before new policy confirms β€” avoid any coverage gap

 GOVERNMENT DISCOUNT Β· STEP BY STEP

-This discount won’t arrive in the mail.
-Your insurer won’t mention it.
-You must initiate it yourself β€” here’s exactly how.
-Step one: confirm your state mandates this discount (35 states and D.C. do β€” call your state insurance department or search “[state] senior driver course insurance discount” to verify).
-Step two: go to aarpdriversafety.org and enroll in the AARP Smart Driver Online Course.
-It costs $17.95 for AARP members or $26.95 for non-members, takes about 5–6 hours at your own pace spread over multiple sessions, and is approved in all 50 states.
-Step three: complete the course and download your certificate of completion.
-Step four: call your insurance company, tell the representative you have completed a state-approved mature driver safety course, and request the discount be applied to your policy.
-Email or mail the certificate if requested.
-Step five β€” and this is what most people skip: set a calendar reminder for 3 years from today.
-The certificate expires after three years in most states, and the discount ends with it unless you renew.
-Most people who claim the discount once never renew it because they forget.
-Over a typical three-year cycle, this discount saves $150–$600 depending on your policy size and state β€” from a $27 investment and a few hours of your time.
+Your insurer will not mention this discount.
+It will not appear on your bill.
+You must initiate it yourself β€” here is exactly how.
+Step 1: Verify your state mandates this discount (35 states and D.C. do β€” call your state insurance department or search your state’s name alongside “mature driver insurance discount” to confirm).
+Step 2: Go to aarpdriversafety.org and enroll in the AARP Smart Driver Online Course.
+It is $17.95 for AARP members or $26.95 for non-members, takes roughly 5–6 hours spread across multiple sessions at your own pace, and is state-approved in all 50 states.
+Step 3: Complete the course and download the PDF certificate of completion.
+Step 4: Call your insurance company’s main customer service number and tell the representative: “I have completed a state-approved mature driver safety course and I am requesting the mature driver discount.”
+Provide the certificate if asked.
+The discount typically takes effect at your next billing cycle and is 5% to 20% depending on your state and insurer.
+Step 5 β€” the step almost everyone skips: open your calendar right now and set a reminder for exactly three years from today.
+The certificate expires, and the discount ends with it.
+Most people who claim this discount once lose it three years later simply because they forget to renew the course.

 VETERANS Β· USAA Β· DON’T MISS THIS

-πŸŽ–οΈ Check eligibility: usaa.com/membership/eligibility β€” takes 5 min πŸ“ž Enroll: 1-800-531-8722 πŸ’° Avg savings vs. next cheapest: $264–$444/year βœ… Eligible: veterans, active duty, spouses, children of USAA members
+πŸŽ–οΈ Check eligibility: usaa.com/membership/eligibility β€” 5 min πŸ“ž Enroll by phone: 1-800-531-8722 πŸ’° Avg savings vs. next cheapest: $408–$768/year βœ… Eligible: veterans, active duty, spouses, children of members

-πŸ“ Find Car Insurance Agents & Senior Driving Resources Near You
+πŸ“ Find Car Insurance Help Near You

 Finding agents near you…

-• Action 2: Update your annual mileage estimate with your current insurer if you’ve retired or significantly reduced driving.
-A phone call stating your accurate current mileage can produce an immediate premium reduction.
+• Update your annual mileage estimate if you drive significantly less since retirement.
+A quick phone call stating your real current mileage can produce an immediate premium reduction.
+If you drive under 7,000 miles per year, ask about a pay-per-mile program β€” the savings can be $500 to $1,000 annually.

-Car insurance rates vary significantly by state, driving record, vehicle, age, credit score, and insurer.
-Rates shown reflect national averages from multiple independent third-party analyses and do not represent quotes for any specific driver.
-Age-based pricing is prohibited in California, Hawaii, and Massachusetts β€” residents of these states will not experience age-related rate increases.
+Car insurance rates vary significantly by state, driving record, vehicle type, age, credit score, and insurer.
+Rates shown reflect national averages from multiple independent industry analyses and do not represent a quote for any specific driver.
+“No deposit” car insurance is a marketing term β€” every legitimate insurer requires payment before coverage activates.
+True zero-down coverage from a licensed insurer does not exist.
+Age-based pricing is prohibited in California, Hawaii, and Massachusetts.
 This page is not affiliated with any insurance company, AARP, or comparison service and does not constitute insurance or financial advice.
-Always verify current rates and eligibility directly with licensed insurers before making coverage decisions.
+Verify all rates and eligibility directly with licensed insurers before making coverage decisions.

 Recommended Reads

-πŸ›‘οΈ Insurance (Auto, Life & Medicare)
+πŸ›‘οΈ Insurance

 Post navigation